worsco/balena-sound/README.md

 **Notes**
 - The Raspberry Pi Zero cannot be used on it's own as it has no audio output.
 To use the Pi Zero you'll need to add something like the [Pimoroni pHAT DAC](https://shop.pimoroni.com/products/phat-dac) to go with it.
 - There is a [known issue](https://github.com/raspberrypi/linux/issues/1444) with all variants of the Raspberry Pi 3 where Bluetooth and WiFi interfere with each other.
-This will only impact the performance of balenaSound if you use a **Pi 3 as the master server to do multi room bluetooth streaming**, resulting in stuttering audio (Airplay and Spotify Connect will work fine, as well as all streaming methods with multi room disabled).
+This will only impact the performance of balenaSound if you use a **Pi 3 as the master server to do multi-room bluetooth streaming**, resulting in stuttering audio (Airplay and Spotify Connect will work fine, as well as all streaming methods with multi-room disabled).
 In this cases we recommend the use of a Raspberry Pi 4 as the `master` server or a Pi 3 with a bluetooth dongle.

 ### Software required